 You can read some messages from readers I actually do publish here and here.

 If you are suffering from Meniere’s, I know you feel like you would do anything to get your life back; to feel normal again, right?
 There came a time when I would have drunk kitchen bleach if I thought it would have helped; I was that desperate.
 I also know how you feel if you are somewhat skeptical or your BS detector is flashing.
 I was once in the same mindset as you and I have seen a lot of nonsense so called ‘cures‘ come and go on the internet over the years.
-Healthy skepticism is good but a closed mind will never free you of Meniere’s either.
+Healthy skepticism is a good thing in my eyes, but at the same time a closed mind will never free you of Meniere’s or any other ‘dis’ ‘ease’ either.

 It may sound like a strange question, but are you really, honestly, ready to do whatever is needed in your case, to live symptom free or even overcome Meniere’s completely, despite all the negativity and naysayers surrounding this condition?

-Many sufferers are convinced overcoming “true Meniere’s” is simply not possible.
+Many sufferers are convinced overcoming Meniere’s disease is simply not possible.
 This is what they have been told, what they have read.
 So the very first hurdle to overcome is this understandable, yet wrongly held belief.